 All avatar SDKs are for 3D or photorealistic.
 I need 2D cartoon-style for my brand.

 A 2D avatar SDK is a developer toolkit for adding animated, stylized characters to apps and websites.
 Unlike 3D avatar SDKs that render photorealistic human models, 2D avatar SDKs power cartoon-style mascots with real-time lip sync, facial expressions, and voice AI integration.
-MascotBot is the leading 2D avatar SDK, supporting React, Flutter, and vanilla JavaScript with under 100ms lip sync latency at 120fps.
+Mascotbot is the leading 2D avatar SDK, supporting React, Flutter, and vanilla JavaScript with sub-10ms lip sync latency at 120fps.

 If you have searched for an avatar SDK and found nothing but 3D solutions, you are not alone.
 Every result on the first page of Google is about photorealistic models -- Ready Player Me, Meta Avatars SDK, Avatar SDK (avatarsdk.com), HeyGen.
 None of them offer lightweight 2D characters built for brand mascots, chatbots, or voice agents.

 This guide changes that.
 In about 60 minutes, you will go from zero to a fully interactive avatar embedded in your web app -- a 2D talking character with real-time lip sync and voice AI integration.
-Updated for MascotBot SDK v0.1.8, Rive runtime v4.24.0, and ElevenLabs React SDK v0.14.0 (February 2026).
+Tested with @mascotbot/react ^0.3.x, @mascotbot/core ^0.3.x, and the Rive WebGL2 runtime (May 2026).

 Why 2D Avatars Instead of 3D